You are here

 Pitt Information Technology is committed to serving the larger community in which the University of Pittsburgh operates.
 We are keenly aware that technology services and skills can transform the way people live, learn, and work.
 Here are just some of the ways Pitt IT has partnered with community organizations to improve the lives of our neighbors.

 This is a unique opportunity for high school seniors through the University’s Community Engagement Center in the Hill District.
-Developed in partnership with the School of Computing and Information, participants will take multiple classes over two nine-week sessions taught by SCI students.
-Students will earn a CompTIA A+ certification needed for a position as a Help Desk professional, an internship opportunity, and a pathway to a career in IT.
+Developed in partnership with the School of Computing and Information, participants will take multiple classes over six-week sessions taught by SCI and Pitt IT volunteers.
+Students will earn a Computing 101 certificate for a position as an entry-level Help Desk professional, an internship opportunity, and a pathway to a career in IT.

 Every1online is spearheaded by non-profit Meta Mesh Wireless Communities.
 It aims to bridge the digital divide by providing free Wi-Fi to area families in need.
 Working with Carnegie Mellon University and other community partners, Pitt has played a key role in making the program a reality by providing a perch for broadcasting equipment on the Cathedral and at a University facility on Thomas Boulevard in Pittsburgh’s East End, as well as installing required network infrastructure at both facilities.
 Phase one of the program is now providing service to Coraopolis, but will soon expand to Homewood, New Kensington, and more.